THE VSKYLABS C-47 Skytrain Flying Lab Project

 There are almost endless cockpit configurations for the real plane (It is flying now for more the Eighty years...).
-Straight away I knew that I wanted it to be a classic, old-school DC-3, with cockpit configuration similar to the one that is described in the AAF Manual Pilot Training Manual for C-47 Skytrain.
-I also wanted the model to be accessible and educational to the novice pilots (after a short familiarization process), so it features a straight forward cockpit environment, with a reasonable amount of "distractions".
-Flying the VSKYLABS Douglas DC-3/C-47 will be challenging in terms of aircraft handling and piloting skills, but operating the plane won't be a total "headache" and will not require you to be a flight engineer, or to graduate a long ground school process.
+Straight away I knew that I wanted it to be a classic, old-school C-47, with cockpit configuration similar to the one that is described in the AAF Manual Pilot Training Manual for C-47 Skytrain.
+I also wanted it to be accessible and educational for the novice pilots (after a short familiarization process), so it features a straight forward cockpit environment, with a reasonable amount of "distractions".

-- The aircraft is requiring the correct use of all pilot inputs, including differential power, one of the most important aspect of taxiing the DC-3.
+The aircraft requires the correct use of all pilot inputs, including differential power, and braking, one of the most important aspect of taxiing the C-47.

-- Performance and handling are 'on the numbers': the aircraft was designed to perform as close as possible to the real thing, and extensive test flights and calibrations using the real aircraft performance charts were made.
+Performance and handling are 'on the numbers' (within reasonable margins): the aircraft was designed to perform as close as possible to the real thing, and extensive test flights and calibrations using the real aircraft performance charts were made.

-- Single engine operations are authentic.
-You will not be able to sustain a climb rate unless flying in the proper configuration, and you will have to plan ahead your "moves" in case of an engine failure, exactly as it is done with the real DC-3.
-Actually, you will have to plan ahead every piloting "move", even with two engines running, exactly as it is done with the real DC-3...
+Single engine operations are authentic.
+You will not be able to sustain a climb rate unless flying in the proper configuration, and you will have to plan ahead your "moves" in case of an engine failure, exactly as it is done with the real C-47.
+Actually, you will have to plan ahead every piloting "move", even with two engines running, exactly as it is done with the real C-47...

-- The Ultra-High Definition rivet lines texture map of version 2.0 was created and contributed to the project by Oleg Tronov, Sochi, Russia.
+The High Definition rivet lines texture map of project version 2.0 was created and contributed to the project by Oleg Tronov, Sochi, Russia.
 Oleg is a long years DC-3 enthusiast.
 He has created the rivets layout based on real rivet map technical drawings as a reference.
 The rivet map source and paint kit are not a part of the VSKYLABS project.